 - 1/8 teaspoon cumin (ground)

 - 1/8 teaspoon whole peppercorns, ground

-- In a small bowl combine all sauce ingredients and stir until well blended.
+- Combine all sauce ingredients in a small bowl and stir until well blended.
 Set aside.

-- In a large bowl combine beef, apricots, sunflower seeds and all hamburger spices.
+- Combine ground beef, apricots, sunflower seeds and all hamburger spices in a large bowl.
 Shape mixture into four thick patties.
 If grilling outdoors, grill patties on the rack of an uncovered grill directly over medium heat for 14 to 18 minutes or until done (160° F), turning once halfway through grilling.
 For indoor grills, heat grill to medium heat and cook according to specific grilling instructions or until done.

 - Serve burgers on rolls topped with sauce, lettuce and tomatoes.